yasaswinibonthu/Personal-Notesapp/README.md

-# **Notes App**
+# **Personal Notes App**

-A simple and intuitive **Notes App** for managing personal notes, built using **Java** and the Android Views framework.
+A simple and intuitive ** Personal Notes App** for managing personal notes, built using **Java** and the Android Views framework.
 The app supports creating, editing, and viewing notes in a user-friendly interface.

 ---